 Pescau, at Jesus 21, specializes in seafood.
 It has a great contemporary atmosphere and outdoor patio seating.
 They have excellent tuna ceviche and marlin tacos.

 I also recommend Dos Casas at Quebrada 101.
 Their restaurant, Aperi, is one of the best in town.
 I have been several times with local friends and family.
 It has a lovely contemporary décor with both indoor and outdoor seating.
 They offer both a tasting and an ala carte menu.
 I thought the salad, sea bass entrée and chocolate hazelnut dessert were very good and beautifully presented.
 On my second visit, I loved the beet salad and the tuna steak entrée.
 It is one of the best fine dining experiences you will find in San Miguel.
 For special occasions, the chef’s table experience in the kitchen is highly recommended by local friends.
-The original Chef Matteo Salas left and was replaced by Chef Omar Alejandro Henriquez Martinez who has worked in a numer of the top restaurants in Mexico City and Puerto Vallarta.
+The original Chef Matteo Salas left and was replaced by Chef Omar Alejandro Henriquez Martinez who has worked in a number of the top restaurants in Mexico City and Puerto Vallarta.
+Reservations can be made through OpenTable.

 Mivida at Hernandes Macias 97, in the old Azefran and Gallo space, has been transformed into a very attractive Italian restaurant, with a Mexican accent.
 They have attractive indoor seating as well as seating in the garden in the rear.
 Great pastas and wines.
 I was just back again with local friends and enjoyed a great salad and pasta dish.